stanford-rc/www.sherlock.stanford.edu/src/docs/overview/introduction.md

     received, so we can help you better.
 For more details, see the [Troubleshooting][url_troubleshoot] page.

-As a member of the Sherlock community, you're also automatically subscribed to:

-* the [sherlock-announce][url_sha_ml] mailing-list, which is only used by the SRCC team to send   important announcements about Sherlock,
+As a member of the Sherlock community, you're also automatically subscribed to the [sherlock-announce][url_sha_ml] mailing-list, which is only used by the SRCC team to send important announcements about Sherlock,
-* the [sherlock-users][url_shu_ml] mailing list[^shu_ml], which is used to
-  connect Sherlock users together.
-If you have a general question about software used on Sherlock, want to reach out to the other Sherlock users to share tips and good practices, tutorials or other info, please feel free to do so through this mailing-list.

 ### Office hours